syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * **type** is the number 0 or 1 and indicates when payments are due.
 If type is omitted it is assumed to be 0.
 If type equals: 0 - Payments are due at the end of the period.
 1 - Payments are due at the beginning of the period.
 NOTE For a more complete description of the arguments in FV, see PV.

 ### FVSCHEDULE
-After applying a series of compound interest rates, Fvschedule method returns future value of the initial principle.
+After applying a series of compound interest rates, FVSchedule method returns future value of the initial principle.

 #### Syntax
 FVSchedule(arg1,arg2)